qtacore/iOSUISpy/README.md

 - Select 'ui/app.py' file and run

-### How to build iOSUISpy Release Tool
+#### Build iOSUISpy Release version

-Run command line  in Terminal in iOSUISpy project root directory
+Run command line  in Terminal in iOSUISpy project root directory, and the executable app will appear in the directory of "dist".
 ```shell
 $ pyinstaller --windowed  --clean --noconfirm  --onedir uispy.spec
 ```